Monolithic vs Microservices Architecture

-Are you weighing between microservices architecture vs monolithic architecture for implementing your important business idea?
+Are you weighing a monolithic application vs. a microservices architecture for implementing your important business idea?
 Read on, as we compare the two architectural patterns.

 You use one code base in the monolithic architecture.
 The entire application has the same code base.
 Irrespective of all the functionalities that you offer, the whole system is one large application.